-Learn about automated data analytics and your next steps.
+Learn about automated data analytics and how to implement it.

-Automated analytics is the use of computer systems to deliver analytical products with little or no human activity.
+Automated analytics refers to the use of computer systems to deliver analytical products with little or no human intervention.

 There are four main advantages to automating your analytics:

 Not every analytics task is ripe for automation.
 Before you start automating, check that:

 The implementation of data analytics depends on which level of automation you are looking at: